compbiozurich/UZH-BIO392/course-results/2023/Patricia Freitag/Week3/freitag_patricia_genomic_data_risks.md

 ## Own stance

-I think the possibilites we currently have in regards to genomic data are amazing.
-I am torn between the chances and risks these new technologies provide.
-On the one side, it is reassuring to know, that in the future personalized treatments could allow for better survival rates and I would love to .
-However, I personally would not want to know which diseases I'm at an elevated risk for.
+I find the current possibilities surrounding genomic data truly remarkable, although I'm torn when considering the balance between the opportunities and risks these new technologies present.
+On one hand, the prospect of personalized treatments offering improved survival rates is promising, and I'm open to such advancements.
+Nevertheless, there's a side to this technology that I'm less fond of.

+In particular, I struggle with the idea of knowing which diseases I might be at an elevated risk for.
+While the potential benefits are obvious, I personally believe that the anxiety and psychological burden associated with being aware of such elevated risks outweigh these advantages.
+Essentially, it raises the question of whether knowing every detail about our genetic predispositions is always the right path to take.

 ## An example